ignaciocastro/ignacio.uk/content/posts/hosting-a-seedbox-for-dummies/index.en.md

 date = 2024-09-09T01:24:56-03:00
 draft = false
 showSummary = true
-summary = 'Setting up a private seedbox from the beggining'
+summary = 'Setting up a private seedbox from the beggining: Setting up Windows, then Ubuntu Server, and finally Swizzin' showBreadcrumbs = true keywords = "ubuntu server, vps, torrent, seedbox, guide, swizzin, private tracker, hostbrr"
 +++

 With the influx of people wanting to set up their own seedboxes without being bothered by their ISPs, there's a growing need for them to consider setting their servers for themselves.
 This guide will tackle the basics, starting on how to use the terminal on Windows, choosing a hoster and installing (and learning) Swizzin.